vivienherq/cs2103-tp-eventwise/docs/UserGuide.md

 Create Event Failed: Event description cannot be empty.
 ```
 ```
-Create Event Failed: Event datetime has to be in YYYY-MM-DD format.
+Create Event Failed: Event datetime has to be in DD-MM-YYYY format.
 ```

 ### Add Event Details: `addEventDetails`